rchereji/plot2DO/README.md

 ## Citation
-If you use this program in your research, please cite our article:
+If you use this program in your research, please cite our article. (not available yet)

-Chereji R.V., Ocampo J. and Clark D.J. - MNase-sensitive complexes in yeast: nucleosomes or non-histone proteins? *In preparation.*